 Denigration of the role of the social and structural organisation in governing everyday lives and life chances has also been accompanied by a long sequence of public policy 'reforms', that seem tailored to increasingly favour individual greed, selfishness, discrimination and division over collective need, solidarity and empathy.
 Moreover, these developments have also been accompanied by the stigmatisation of various group defined as 'other', reducing public sympathy for those least fortunate who have lost out in the Social Darwinist competition this credo has inspired.
 Amongst a range of regressive developments, this has supported the dismantling of social supports that were once considered essential to both individual security and social progress.

-The broad theme of our 2017 conference will consider how we might explore and challenge misrepresentations of the relationship between the personal and the public realm, while focusing upon the myriad ways in which social arrangements govern our lives, including the various ways in which inequitable social arrangements constrain the life chances of the marginalised, in terms of class, race, ethnicity, disability and gender.
+The broad theme of our 2017 conference will consider how we might explore and challenge misrepresentations of the relationship between the personal and the public realm, while focusing upon the myriad ways in which social arrangements govern our lives, including the various ways in which inequitable social arrangements constrain the life chances of the marginalised, in terms of class, race, ethnicity, disability, gender and sexuality.
 We are interested in papers that speak to the personal as well as the public, and those that link both.

 Our themes are deliberately broad and all-encompassing, designed to appeal to the entire spectrum of sociologists and stimulate lively debate.
 You are at the heart of the discipline.
 Your voice is important.
 Join the finest scholars from across the globe to lead the debate.
 Policy makers are coming to hear what you – the people with real experience – have to say.